Bellah-Ellam/TravelApp/README.md

 # Tools
 The application is built using CSS, HTML, JavaScript and Bootstrap5

+It also utilizes a Json file as a local server where new user details are captured once they submit a booking

 # Requirements
 Web browser of choice preferably Chrome